-Remy is an Associate and member of the Pihl Law Litigation Team, working in a variety of practice areas - personal injury, corporate/commercial, employment and family.
+Remy is an Associate and member of the Pihl Law Litigation Team, working in Family Law.

 Originally from Markham, Ontario, Remy earned an undergraduate B.A. degree at McGill University in Montreal and attained her law degree at the University of New Brunswick.
 She completed her articles with the Department of Justice and Office of the Attorney General for the Province of New Brunswick, working predominantly on employment, litigation and constitutional law files.
 Through a series of fated events, she found her way to Kelowna, BC.
 Remy was called to both the New Brunswick and British Columbia bars in 2019.